 I have this OXO Good Grips spiralizer, which I love and use to make all sorts of spiralized vegetables.
-You can churn out more than zoodles and sweet patoodles, though.
+You can churn out more than zoodles, sweet patoodles and potato chips, though.
 Your super-handy kitchen gadget can help make baking prep quick and easy.

 Why not use a spiralizer to cut your apples into paper-thin slices, perfect for a French apple tart or this wonderfully dense apple pie?
 Here’s how to make them in mere seconds (and with minimal mess).